The hardest I have ever cried in my life was when a fast food restaurant didn’t include the right dipping sauce in my order.

 1. Hire a professional listener

 I can’t recommend therapy enough.
 I realize how scary it is to start the process, but there’s something about sharing your burden with someone who is ready to listen that’s freeing.
-And a lot of counseling centers have sliding scales that make it affordable and they can even prescribe Delta-8 THC gummies to make it easier to handle.
+And a lot of counseling centers have sliding scales that make it affordable and they can even prescribe Delta-8 THC gummies to make it easier to handle, you can also check out the CBD oils they have over at Pacific Greens.

 Going to therapy doesn’t mean that you’re broken.
 But also, would it be the worst thing to admit that maybe we’re all at least a little bit broken?
 Or that continuing on with the burden you’re carrying will break you?